Records and Grades

-A: If you do not use the form, then we will need an official copy of your immunization record that includes: your name, birthdate, the vaccine administered, the date the vaccine was administered, and a signature or stamp of a health care provider showing the date you received the vaccination.
-The bacterial meningitis vaccination must be within the last 5 years and 10 days from the first day of class.
+A: If you do not use the form, then MyRecordTracker will need a copy of your immunization record or a record from the health care provider showing the date you received the vaccination.
+The bacterial meningitis vaccination must be within the last 5 years from the first day of class.

-A: According to Texas law (SB 1107 – 82 Texas Legislature; SB 31 – 77th Texas Legislature; Chapter 21, Subchapter T, Sections 21.610 through 21.614 of THECB rules), all new incoming students or students returning from a leave of absence who are younger than 22 or students who have missed a semester (entire fall or spring term) must submit to us a record of a bacterial meningitis vaccination.
+A: According to Texas law (SB 1107 – 82 Texas Legislature; SB 31 – 77th Texas Legislature; Chapter 21, Subchapter T, Sections 21.610 through 21.614 of THECB rules), all new incoming students or students returning from a leave of absence who are younger than 22 must submit to us a record of a bacterial meningitis vaccination.

 Exceptions to this requirement: